xerohour/audiblez/README.md

 audiblez-ui
 ```

-If you prefer the comand-line instead, you can convert an .epub with:
+If you prefer the command-line instead, you can convert an .epub directly with:

 ```bash
 audiblez book.epub -v af_sky